-36 years ago today I fell in love with and married a beautiful young South African girl by the name of Claudette Comrie.
-We had met just months before in front of the Moana Surfrider Hotel in Waikiki as she was literally just getting off the bus coming from the airport on her first ever trip to Hawaii.
-My occupation at the time was operating a pedicab in Waikiki, peddling tourists around, showing them the various sites and in general acting as a local tour guide.
+41 years ago today I fell in love with and married a beautiful young South African girl by the name of Claudette Comrie.
+We had met just months before in front of the Moana Surfrider Hotel in Waikiki as she was literally just getting off the bus coming from the airport on her first-ever trip to Hawaii.
+My occupation at the time was operating a pedicab in Waikiki, peddling tourists around, showing them the various sites, and in general acting as a local tour guide.
 It was early evening and I was waiting in front of the hotel soliciting rides from the arriving travelers when she disembarked from the bus.

 Neither of us of course knew what the future would hold.
 We had known each other for less than 6 months when we were married in Durban’s Old Fort Chapel and then returned to Hawaii and Kauai after spending several months backpacking around Southern Europe and Israel.

-The past 36 years has been an exhilarating ride.
-Though there have been ups and downs and occasionally times of great stress, our life journey has truly been extraordinary.
+The past 40 years have been an exhilarating ride.
+Though there have been ups and downs and occasionally times of great stress, our life journey has been truly extraordinary.

-While 36 years seems like a very long time ago, at this particular moment it seems like it was only yesterday that I was smitten by that beautiful young girl with a funny accent getting off the bus in Waikiki.
+While 41 years may seem to many like a very long time ago, it feels at the moment that it was only yesterday that I was smitten by that beautiful young girl with a funny accent getting off that bus in Waikiki.

 If you are interested in reading about the “next chapter” which tells about how we first came to Kauai – read on for Another Hooser Fun Fact (you will catch the pun later)